-13.5 Thin Backup Agent
+14.5 Thin Backup Agent

 CPM Thin Backup Agent is used for Windows instances that need to perform application quiescence using VSS or backup scripts.
 The agent communicates with the CPM Server using the HTTPS protocol.

-It uses a RESTful API and a special authorization scheme.
-All communication between the backup agent and CPM server is encrypted.
-Authorization is done with a backup agent key.
-The backup agent key is unique and can be changed at any time.
+No sensitive information passes between the backup agent and the CPM Server.